VladasZ/rustscript/bench/README.md

 Each timed command runs as a fresh process.
 The harness records three tracks.

-- Wall-clock time covers process launch, runtime startup, parsing, compilation, and work.
+- Total time covers process launch, runtime startup, parsing, compilation, and work.
 - Compute time comes from a timer inside each workload, after argument handling and immediately around the described work.